Cookies on the Healthspan site

 When it comes to CBD the first thing you'll want to know is where it sits in relation to the words 'cannabis', 'hemp' and 'marijuana'.

-Available in a high-strength 192mg to 384mg (6.4mg) capsule and a 2.75% concentration CBD oil dropper, Healthspan CBD Oil is extracted from EU hemp using non-toxic CO2.
-It's also fully decarboxylated and then purified, meaning the finished product is a high-quality oil that is – again – batch tested to ensure high levels of CBD, zero impurities and only trace levels of THC.
+Available in high-strength 6.4mg and super-strength 15mg capsules, and 2.75%, 5.5% and 10.7% concentration CBD oil drops, Healthspan CBD Oil is extracted from EU hemp using non-toxic CO2.
+It's also fully decarboxylated and then purified, meaning the finished product is a high-quality oil that is batch tested to ensure high levels of CBD, zero impurities and only trace levels of THC.
 We've also added olive oil and hemp oil to our High Strength CBD capsules to optimise absorption into the body.

 For even quicker absorption, our CBD droppers are directly applied to the tongue and contain a hint of peppermint flavouring to mask the unpleasant taste of hemp.
 Each of our CBD products is 100% natural, legal and safe to take.

 CBD is extremely well tolerated.
 The reported side effects include dry mouth, low blood pressure, light headedness and drowsiness, but these consequences are reported rarely.
 A new report from the World Health Organisation (WHO) on CBD actually suggests cannabis oil to be mostly well-tolerated, with a good safety profile.

 Multiple small studies of CBD safety in humans suggest that it's well tolerated across a wide dosage range.
 However, FSA guidelines state that adults should take no more than 70mgs CBD daily.